 A topical antibiotic that is effective against most of the bacterial microorganisms.
 Read more about Tobramycin Eye Drops.

-What are the indications for using Tobradex Eye Drops ?
+What are the indications of Tobradex Eye Drops ?

-1. Reduce intra-ocular inflammation which occurs after ocular surgery, uveitis and ocular trauma.
+1. Reduce intraocular inflammation which occurs after ocular surgery such as cataract surgery, uveitis and ocular trauma.

 2. Can be used after refractive surgery in order to reduce inflammation.